fitzy1321/fresh-supa-auth/README.md

 cp .env.example .env
 ```

 Make a supabase project: https://supabase.com
+After creating a new project, goto Settings, then API Settings
+Copy `project url` into `SUPABASE_URL` in your `.env` file
+Copy `anon public key` into `SUPABASE_KEY`

-start the project:
+Start the project

 ```
 deno task start